mohammedAljadd/students-performance-prediction/README.md

    - **Study time** : This is an import thing to keep in mind, students need to spend many hours studying, do not imagine a student succeeding in his exams and yet do not spend one hour at his desk, but it depends on many things such as subject, timetable ...
    <img src='plots\project.cover\studytime.jpg' width='300cm' height='130cm' style='display: block;margin-left: auto;margin-right: auto;'>

-   - **Father's job** : If the father has a good career, then of course he will fulfill the needs of their children in terms of paying additive classes, internet ...
+   - **Paretns job** : If the parennts have a good career, then of course he will fulfill the needs of their children in terms of paying additive classes, internet ...
    <img src='plots\project.cover\fatherjob.jpg' width='300cm' height='180cm' style='display: block;margin-left: auto;margin-right: auto;'>

 <br><br>